 Do I have to create a user account?

-- Auto save your preferences;
+- Automatically save your searches;

 - Store your reports in a personal overview;